RicardoBassete/SimpleReactApp/README.md

 ---

-SimpleReactApp is a simple project created exclusive for learning purposes and nothing more.
+SimpleReactApp is a simple project created solely for learning purposes and nothing more.